Macvlan Networking

 4. Summary

-• Complexity: Requires promiscuous mode and careful IP management.
+• Complexity: Requires promiscuous mode and careful IP management to prevent IP conflicts on the physical network.